EmaMiha/SportQuiz/README.md

     ▫︎  In the GitHub repository, navigate to the Settings tab and then select Pages.

-    ▫︎  From the source section drop-down menu, select Main Branch and /(root) folder.
+    ▫︎  From the source section drop-down menu, select Main Branch, /(root) folder and click on "Save".

     ▫︎  The live link can be found here: